 Flightseeing is one of the coolest activities you can do in Alaska.
 Given that the overwhelming majority of the state is inaccessible by road, you have to get up in the air to truly take in the beauty of this place.

 Flightseeing trips can cost a few dollars, but there are a number of different options available for various budgets.
-Prices range from a few hundred dollars for a glacier landing and trip around the summit of McKinley to shorter trips in the Anchorage area in the $100 range.
-And many companies offer online specials, so keep your eyes open.
+Prices range from a few hundred dollars for a glacier landing and trip around the summit of McKinley to shorter trips in the Anchorage area in the $150 range.
+Many companies offer online specials, so keep your eyes open.

 A number of different flightseeing companies do business in Anchorage, Talkeetna and elsewhere.
 Based on my research, Talkeetna Air Taxi seemed to be the most reputable and most popular.
 They’ve been around since 1947, so they know what they’re doing, which is critical.
 If you’re landing on glaciers, you want someone you can trust, who’s been there, done that.

+For my money, this was the best flightseeing in Alaska experience possible.
 If Alaska is in your budget, you really should splurge for a flightseeing trip.
-It’s an incredible life experience.
+It’s incredible!